webix-hub/docs/data/desktop/chart_integration.md

 ~~~

 - **url** - specifies data source for the chart (data file or script);
 - **ready** - function that is triggered when the component is fully loaded.
-It contains the chart's source code available on the Raphael library site.
+It contains the chart's source code available on the Rapha&euml;l library site.

 ##Sigma Charts